 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to changes in market interest rates.
 Financial assets and liabilities with variable interest rates expose the Company to interest rate risk with respect to its cash flows.
 The risk that the Company will realize a loss as a result of a decline in the fair value of any short-term investments included in restricted investments is limited because these investments, although readily convertible into cash, are generally held to maturity.
-As of December 31, 2023, management estimates that if interest rates had changed by 25 basis points for those funds invested in GICs, assuming all other variables remained constant, the impact on the Company's loss for the six-month period ended December 31, 2023 would have been negligible.
+As of September 30, 2023, management estimates that if interest rates had changed by 25 basis point for those funds invested in guaranteed investment certificates ("GICs"), assuming all other variables remained constant, the impact on the Company's loss for the three-month period ended September 30, 2023 would have been negligible.